 Set in the heart of the Randstad, Leiden is a picturesque university city that in many ways is the intellectual epicenter of the region, offering an ideal setting for expats to live in.

 Leiden is home to the oldest university in the country, as well as many museums and many bars, cafés, and restaurants.
 On top of that the city can boast great public transportation services.
 Below, Tweel Wonen gives a tour of the town.

 Leiden: University town

-Leiden University offers a multitude of programmes and courses in English, as well as Dutch courses for foreigners which have a reputation for their efficacy.
-Rather than having a single campus, university buildings and sorority and fraternity houses are scattered all over the city centre.
+Leiden University offers a multitude of programs and courses in English, as well as Dutch courses for foreigners which have a reputation for their efficacy.
+Rather than having a single campus, university buildings and sorority and fraternity houses are scattered all over the city center.

 Besides the main university, the city also houses a campus of Webster University.
 This school attracts mainly foreign students and gives Leiden an international flair.

 Culture aficionados will have a field day in Leiden.
 The city has no less than 15 museums.
 Of particular interest are the Naturalis Biodiversity Center and the Rijksmuseum Van Oudheden (the main archaeological museum in the Netherlands).
 Museum De Lakenhal exhibits paintings from famed Leiden painters including Rembrandt van Rijn.

 One of the city’s smallest museums is the Leiden American Pilgrim Museum.
-It basically consists of one room with some artifacts but the lack of visual stimuli is compensated by the wonderful stories museum owner Dr Jeremy Bangs tells about the Pilgrims who lived in the city before setting sail to the Americas on the Mayflower in 1609.
+It basically consists of one room with some artifacts but the lack of visual stimuli is compensated by the wonderful stories museum owner Jeremy Bangs tells about the Pilgrims who lived in the city before setting sail to the Americas on the Mayflower in 1609.

 Shopping in Leiden

 Leiden is also great for shopping.
 The city’s main shopping streets are the Breestraat and Haarlemmerstraat.
 However, the really interesting shops are off the main roads in the narrow pedestrian areas of the Pieterskwartier.